 - Unsuccessful - you've not been accepted by your choice(s).
 You're now eligible to enter Clearing.

-- UCC (Unconditional Changed Course) - you don't have the necessary grades for your offer, but the university has proposed a similar course requiring lower grades.
-They may also offer an alternative start date, for instance, deferred entry.
-You have five days to make a decision and you may wish to speak to the university directly about this opportunity.
+- Unconditional Changed Course (UCC) - you don't have the necessary grades for your offer, but the university has proposed a similar course requiring lower grades.
+They may also offer an alternative start date, such as deferred entry.
+You have five days to decide and can discuss the opportunity with the university in question.

-Please be aware, your A-level results won't appear in Track.
+Bear in mind that your A-level results won't appear in UCAS Hub.

 What do I do if I meet my offer?

-For those that have used UCAS Extra to add another choice - and you've been offered a place - you just need to accept it by the date displayed in Track.
+If you've used UCAS Extra to add another choice - and have been offered a place - you'll just need to accept it by the date displayed in UCAS Hub.
 There's also the option of adding another choice, should you wish to decline the offer.

 What if I don't get the grades I need?

 Don't panic, as there are a number of options open to you.

 Firstly, if you've missed the grades by just a few marks, you should talk to the university in question.
 While they're under no obligation to reconsider their decision, especially with places so competitive, they may listen to you if you plan to appeal any grades.